fuzzguard/privilege-widget/readme.txt

 1. Activate the plugin through the 'Plugins' area in WordPress
 1. Go to Appearance > Widgets
 1. Add a widget to a sidebar.
 1. Edit the widget accordingly.
-First select whether you'd like to display the item to all logged in users, all logged out users, Admin Users or All Users (Default).
+First select whether you'd like to display the item to Logged out Users, Logged in Users (Selectable Roles), or All Users.
 1. Save the changes to each individual widget.

 == Frequently Asked Questions ==